 I was about to start the car and drive back to the crash site of the Brüder ship when I saw them, The Corporation ‘men in black’.
 Three of them approached the walk-in clinic where I left Dan.
 The last agent stopped in mid walk to scan the parking lot.
 I froze.
 I knew him.
-The night in Ocean City when Wald disappeared, he was the man chasing the runaway kid who collided with me next to the Photon arena, the man who stopped and stared back at me.
-Since that event hasn’t happened yet for him, he wouldn’t recognize me now.
+He was the man chasing the runaway kid who collided with me next to the Photon arena in Ocean City the night Wald disappeared.
+The same man who stopped and stared back at me.
+That event hasn’t happened yet for him.
+He wouldn’t recognize me now.
 He finished his scan of the parking lot and joined his comrades in the clinic.

-I wondered in awe how The Corporation arrived.
-How could they possibly know Dan was here so quickly?
+I wondered in awe how quickly The Corporation arrived.
+How could they possibly know Dan was here so fast?
 It didn’t matter now.
 I left with haste and began my drive on Route 26 toward the second bridge over the reservoir.
 According to the locator in Dan’s communicator, the ship was in a section of the woods off the far end of that bridge.
 My drive was expeditious.
-I had a little less than half an hour to get there, before the self-destruct.
+I had a little less than half an hour to get there before the self-destruct.

 I flipped open the communicator as I drove, tapping the red dot on the holographic map comprising was the ship’s location.
 I ignored the unchanged status report and pressed over the ‘transmit’ button.
 “Brüder ship, are you receiving this message?
 Please respond.”

 “I repeat, Brüder ship, if anyone is receiving me, please respond.”

 I was about to close the communicator when a voice spoke from it.
 “Is somebody out there?”

 “Yes!”
 I said, excited now.
 “Who is this?
 Are you hurt?”